TheLux83/100-days-of-code/log.md

 **Thoughts:** My code is at work and I used my saturday (and probably my sunday, too) for re-reading python tutorial to keep my mind busy and don't forget the most basic parts for my django apps

+### Day 12: February 16, 2020

+**Today's Progress**: Like yesterday, I re-read a Python tutorial.
+Read about strings, dictionaries, loops and inputs.

+**Thoughts:** I already know most of these concepts, but it's refreshing to re-read these, so I don't forget how to do a for loop correctly